וַיֵּ֣שֶׁב יַֽעֲקֹ֔ב בְּאֶ֖רֶץ מְגוּרֵ֣י אָבִ֑יו בְּאֶ֖רֶץ כְּנָֽעַן

 Take a moment to connect with the Place through connecting with the Earth- take off your shoes, touch the Earth, bow your head to the ground... enjoy!

 The political climate nowadays is polarized into two opposing and extremely passionate camps.
 The positive side of this is the high level of engagement.
-The turnout for the midterm elections of few days ago was greater than ever.
-With dramatic anticipation, the country watched the news coverage of the election results as they came in.
+The turnout for elections is greater than ever.

 But there’s another election going on right now as well – can you watch it with the same enthusiasm?
 It is the race between two different versions of yourself.

 Candidate Number One is from the Ego Party.
 For most of us, this candidate usually wins in landslide victories, over and over.
 And, rightly so.
 The Ego candidate has the most experience, with the advantage of being constructed over a lifetime, not to mention having the constant support of the Thinking Mind.